Mostafa-Alavi/Hafez-Poem-Generation-With-Transformers/README.md

 ## Acknowledgments

-- This project implements a transformer architecture from scratch for educational purposes
-- The poetry corpus is based on the works of Hafez
+- The poetry corpus is based on the works of [Persian Poem Corpus](https://github.com/amnghd/Persian_poems_corpus)
 - The implementation is inspired by Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT)

 ## License